Nivalyx/osu-wiki/wiki/Community/osu!dev_Discord_server/en.md

 ## Channels

-The osu!dev Discord server features a number of channels, many of which are ce.
+The osu!dev Discord server features a number of channels, many of which are centered around the development of a specific project or two.

 ### General